Asian shares mostly flat, Japan hurt by Sino-U.S. tensions

 There were mixed signals from China’s manufacturing surveys on Monday, which showed sustained weakness in exports and surprising improvement in domestic consumption indicators, and a Chinese central bank statement briefly hinting at plans for more stimulative policies.

-China’s yuan was little moved at 7.1192 yuan per dollar, while the offshore yuan rallied a bit from Friday’s three-week low of 7.1520.
+China's yuan CNY=CFXS was little moved at 7.1260 yuan per dollar, while the offshore yuan CNH= rallied a bit from Friday's three-week low of 7.1520.

 The delisting of Chinese companies from U.S. stock exchanges was part of a broader effort to limit U.S. investment in Chinese companies, two sources briefed on the matter told Reuters.